 - Tissue Damage

 Infection: Infection can happen if the device used is not sterilized or if the piercing is not cleaned regularly.
-An infection of the deeper skin layers of the skin and fatty cellulitis may be caused by air bacteria that infects the piercing site while the procedure is performed.
-The symptoms of infection include inflammation of the environment, redness, rash, pus and / or pain.
+An infection of the deeper skin layers of skin and fatty cellulitis may be caused by air bacteria that infect the piercing site while the procedure is performed.
+The symptoms of infection include inflammation of the environment, redness, rash, pus and/or pain.
 If you experience these symptoms, talk to your doctor immediately.
 Antibiotics can be given.

 Displacement: If the anchor is not used deep enough, it can be triggered within the Dermis and move to another skin area.

-Rejection: Rejection occurs when skin tissue extend in the dermis until the jewelry is completely pushed out.
-Although it is usual with an anchor shift, your body may simply register as unwanted foreign object and leaned it off.
+Rejection: Rejection occurs when skin tissue extends in the dermis until the jewelry is completely pushed out.
+Although it is usual with an anchor shift, your body may simply register as an unwanted foreign object and lean it off.

 How long does it take to heal?

-In the first few weeks, in the first few weeks is typically crustizing around the jewelry squelling.
+In the first few weeks, in the first few weeks is typically cruising around the jewelry squealing.
 These symptoms are gradually sinking because the healing process is continued.